okket/go-externalip/README.md

 # go-externalip

+Warning: Quick hack.
 IPv4 & NAT-PMP only.
 I use this instead of ```curl http://ipv4.myexternalip.com/raw``` for ddclient.

 Usage:
 ```